Open from April through October

-What to do in Port-Cros during your stopover?
-Follow the guide!
+What to do in Port-Cros your stopover?
+Follow our guide!

 After enjoying a 30-minute boat trip to Port-Cros (from Bormes les Mimosas) and a guided tour aboard our hybrid boat, you'll arrive at the port for your full-day stopover on the island, one of the most beautiful nature destinations in the Var!
 Wondering what to do on Port-Cros to make the most of your stopover?
 Discover the must-sees on this wild island.

-Just ten kilometers from the mainland, at 4 km long and 2.5 km wide, it is the smallest and wildest of the 3 Îles d'Or.
-A national park since 1963 and Europe's first marine park, the island of Port-Cros is an unspoilt jewel and an ideal place for lovers of nature, calm and serenity.
+Located about 10 kilometers from the mainland, this island—4 km long and 2.5 km wide—is thesmallest, yet also thewildest, of the three Îles d’Or.
+A national park since 1963 and Europe’s first marine park, the island of Port-Cros a preserved gem and an ideal destination for lovers of nature, peace, and tranquility.

 The Village of Port-Cros

-An essential starting point for your stopover on Port-Cros, the village may be small, but it's so welcoming and full of charm.
-Time seems to have stood still here, and you can enjoy its authenticity in the midst of a few former fishermen's houses, or on one of the terraces of the few restaurants (open in season).
+A must-see stop on your visit to Port-Cros, the village may be small, but it’s incredibly welcoming and full of charm.
+Time seems to have stood still here, and you can soak up its authentic atmosphere among the few houses once home to fishermen, or on the terraces of the village’s restaurants (open during the season).

 Don't hesitate to visit the "Saint-Tropez" chapel in the inner harbor, or the island's cemetery, where the island's last owners, Marcel and Marceline Henry, were laid to rest before it was bequeathed to the state...